PIONEER TOWER COMMISSIONED ARTIST | Refik Anadol

 Refik Anadol (b.
 1985) is a media artist and director.
 Born in Istanbul, Turkey, he currently lives and works in Los Angeles where he is a lecturer and visiting researcher at UCLA’s Department of Design Media Arts.
 His works explore the space between digital and physical entities by creating a hybrid relationship between architecture and the media arts using machine intelligence.
 This connection is exhibited through live audio/visual performance and immersive installations, as well as in site-specific public artworks, using a parametric data sculpture approach.

-In order to create a piece that reflects Fort Worth, archival data is being gathered from key libraries and museums, institutions, and community members*.
-These memories will contribute to a vast pool of data which will be processed by machine-learning algorithms and transformed into a dreamlike visualization of Fort Worth’s collective memory.
-Anadol’s work will ultimately explore the consciousness of Fort Worth previously unseen.
-The final audio/visual performance will be projected onto the façades of Pioneer Tower, becoming a collective performance and journey into the imagination, memories, and dreams of the city of Fort Worth.
+In order to create a piece that reflects Fort Worth, archival data was gathered from key libraries and museums, institutions, and community members*.
+These memories contributed to a vast pool of data which was processed by machine-learning algorithms and transformed into a dreamlike visualization of Fort Worth’s collective memory.
+Anadol’s work ultimately explored the consciousness of Fort Worth previously unseen.
+The final audio/visual performance was projected onto the façades of Pioneer Tower, becoming a collective performance and journey into the imagination, memories, and dreams of the city of Fort Worth.